shahlin/notes/Tech/Tech Stack/Java/Multithreading & Concurrency.md

 - This is similar to the Condition Variable
 - Instead of `await()`, `signal()` and `signalAll()`, in case of Object, we use `wait()`, `notify()` and `notifyAll()`
 - We can use this on any object as all classes in Java inherit from the `Object` class

+## Lock-Free Algorithms
+### Issues with locks
+1. Deadlocks are generally unrecoverable.
+More locks in the application, higher chances of deadlocks
+2. Multiple threads using the same lock.
+If one thread holds the lock for very long, it will slow down all other threads
+3. Priority Inversion - Two threads sharing a single lock.
+If low priority thread acquires the lock, then the high priority thread will be blocked until the low priority thread releases the lock
+4. Thread not releasing a lock.
+If a thread dies, gets interrupted or forgets to release a lock.
+Blocks all threads forever.
+Usually solved with additional code like wrapping code around try/finally blocks
+5. Performance overhead over threads contending to acquire a lock
+    - Thread A acquires a lock
+    - Thread B tries to acquire a lock and gets blocked
+    - Thread B is scheduled out (context switch)
+    - Thread B is scheduled back (context switch)

+### CompareAndSet
+- Available in all Atomic classes
+- Compilesd into an atomic hardware operation
+- Basically, it's a 2 step process - `compareAndSet(T expectedValue, T newValue)`:
+    - Assigns new value if `current value` == `expected value`
+    - Ignores the new value if the `current value` != `expected value`

+### AtomicInteger
+- Allows handling integer operations like `counter++` in an atomic thread-safe manner
+- The `AtomicInteger` class provides methods to perform such operations.
+Example: `incrementAndGet()`
+- It's simpler than using locks/synchronization
+- No need to worry about race condition or data races
+- Note that, **only the operation itself is atomic, there's still race condition between 2 separate atomic operations**
+- `AtomicInteger` should only be used when atomic operations are needed.
+If used only by a single thread, it might add additional performance overhead

 # References
 - [Java Multithreading, Concurrency & Performance Optimization Course on Udemy](https://www.udemy.com/course/java-multithreading-concurrency-performance-optimization/)